 Any use of periodic (less frequent than annual) data collection cycles to reduce burden.

 The potential respondent universe for the first survey information collection will consist of individuals visiting the DHS website and choosing to complete the online survey.
-The potential respondent universe will be approximately 1,500 (based on the estimated number of inquiries expected to be received in Fiscal Year 2014.
+The potential respondent universe will be approximately 1,500 based on the estimated number of inquiries expected to be received in Fiscal Year 2014.
 The potential respondent universe for the second survey information collection will consist of those individuals whose cases were closed 90 days in the past and who choose to complete the online survey upon receiving an emailed invitation to do so.
 The potential respondent universe will be approximately 1,500, based on the estimated number of cases in Fiscal Year 2014.

 DHS does not foresee any unusual problems with the instruments associated with this collection requiring specialized sampling procedures.
 DHS anticipates respondents will respond to the collection of the information on annual basis; however, website visitors may submit more than one survey response depending on their desire to provide feedback.
 Since the surveys are intended for general qualitative understanding of users’ thoughts of the website and of the DHS TRIP program overall and will be for internal use only, the overall impact of users submitting multiple surveys is not a major concern.